-While there is no specific law against leaving your child unattended in a car and there is no legal age for leaving your child alone, if it places them at risk you face prosecution – although the phrase “at risk” is open to interpretation and some parents have been prosecuted when they and the police have had differing views of what it means.
+While there is no specific law against leaving your child unattended in a car and there is no legal age for leaving your child alone, if it places them at risk, you face prosecution – although the phrase “at risk” is open to interpretation.
+Some parents have been prosecuted when they and the police have had differing views of what it means.

-The Government advises parents to make a judgement on the risk based on the situation and their own child’s maturity.
-The NSPCC advises that babies, toddlers and young children should never be left alone, while children under 12 are also deemed to not be mature enough to be left alone for a long time.
+The Government advises parents to judge the risk based on the situation and their own child’s maturity.
+The NSPCC advises that babies, toddlers and young children should never be left alone, while children under 12 are also deemed not mature enough to be left alone for a long time.

-The NSPCC say that when left alone in a vehicle, a child can become distressed and anxious very quickly.
+The NSPCC says that when left alone in a vehicle, a child can quickly become distressed and anxious.

 We have listed some of the things you should consider before making any such decision: